csiro/1000genome/aws.run/README.md

     aws_secret_access_key=1mSq9i0+Vcr...A/u
     aws_session_token=IQoJ/...=
   ```
+  - terraform state bucket has to be set up first refer to https://developer.hashicorp.com/terraform/language/backend/s3

 - step 2: Run Terraform to set up cloud infrastructure.
 It will access your local Docker daemon, so ensure it is turn on.

   ```
   cd ./aws.run/terraform
   terraform init